Market

 2.12 Provisions, Contingent Liabilities and Contingent Assets

-event, it is probable that the Company will be required to settle the obligation, and a reliable estimate can be made
+is probable that the Company will be required to settle the obligation, and a reliable estimate can be made of the amount

-obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the
+the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.
+When a

 Contingent assets are disclosed in the financial statements by way of notes to accounts when an inflow of economic